 \section{Conclusions and Perspectives}

-In this paper we investigated the effect of weak disorder on a free relativistic charged scalar field in thermal equilibrium with a reservoir.
+In this paper we investigated the effect of weak disorder on a weakly interacting relativistic charged scalar field in thermal equilibrium with a reservoir.
 We studied the effect of coupling of a random field to the scalar field in the situation where Bose-Einstein condensation takes place.
 We considered a quenched disorder which couples linearly to the mass of the scalar field, just as in the random-temperature Landau-Ginzburg model.
-After performing noise averages of the free energy, we obtained the corrections to the critical temperature for the free Bose gas at finite density.
-We showed that the effect of the randomness is to increase the critical temperature in both nonrelativistic and ultrarelativistic limits.
+After performing noise averages of the free energy, we obtained the corrections to the mean field critical temperature for the interacting Bose gas at finite density.

+We have shown that the effect of the randomness is to increase the critical temperature for fixed charge density $\rho = Q/V$.
+We observed significant differences from the mean-field temperature dependence of the chemical potential as the strength of the noise intensity increases.
+In particular, we found that for a critical noise intensity, the model behaves as a free field theory.
+In addition, having in mind application in the physics of the early Universe, we have investigated the temperature dependence of the chemical potential with fixed total charge and entropy.
+We found that there is no Bose-Einstein condensation for a fixed charge to entropy ratio in the presence of weak disorder.

 Naturally, one should keep in mind that this is a result valid for weak disorder and obtained in the framework of a perturbative expansion in the noise intensity.
 It remains to be seen if the same result is attainable with a nonperturbative calculation, e.g. using a replica trick.
-For static $(\tau$-independent) noise, application of the replica-trick consists in the following~\cite{dot}.
-Using the fact that $\ln Z= \lim_{n\rightarrow 0} {(Z^n-1)}/{n}$, one has that $\overline{\ln Z[\nu]}= \lim_{n\rightarrow 0}{(Z_{n}-1)}/{n}$, where $Z_{n}=\overline{Z^{\,n}[\nu]}$.
-The $Z_{n}$ is interpreted as the partition function of a new system, formed from $n$ statistically independent copies of the original system.
-The quenched free energy functional is defined as $F_{q}(h)\equiv F_{q} =\lim_{n\rightarrow\,0} \,{Z_{n}-1}/{n}$, showing that the quenched free energy functional can be calculated from a zero-component field theory.
+For $\tau$-independent noise, application of the replica-trick consists in the following~\cite{dot}: using the fact that one can write $\ln Z= \lim_{n\rightarrow 0} {(Z^n-1)}/{n}$, one has that $\overline{\ln Z[\nu]} = \lim_{n\rightarrow 0}{(Z_{n}-1)}/{n}$, where $Z_{n}=\overline{Z^{\,n}[\nu]}$; the $Z_{n}$'s are interpreted as the partition functions of new systems, formed from $n$ statistically independent copies of the original system.
+The quenched free energy functional is defined as $F_{q}(h)\equiv - \lim_{n\rightarrow\,0} \,(Z_{n}-1)/{n}$, showing that the quenched free energy functional can be calculated from a zero-component field theory.